manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 # Overview

-This script provides a simple solution to analyze and track the consolidated utilization of SQL Server licenses by all of the SQL resources in a specific subscription or the entire the account.
-By default, the script scans all subscriptions the user account has access.
+This script provides a simple solution to analyze and track the consolidated utilization of SQL Server licenses by all of the SQL resources in a specific subscription or the entire account.
+By default, the script scans all subscriptions the user account has access to.
 Alternatively, you can specify a single subscription or a .CSV file with a list of subscription.
 The usage report includes the following information for each scanned subscription.

 | **Category** | **Description** |
 |:--|:--|